 Chinese New Year, also known as Spring Festival, is the most important celebration of the year.
 It usually lasts 16 days, from New Year's Eve to the 15th day of the New Year – the Lantern Festival.
 (In 2019, the celebration starts on February 4th and ends on February 19th.)

 Most Chinese people stop celebrating in their homes on the 7th day of New Year because the national holiday usually ends around then.

 Celebrations in public areas, however, can last until the 15th day of New Year.
 The following is a detailed introduction of the day-by-day celebratory activities of Chinese New Year.

 The 23rd or 24th day of the last lunar month ("Xiǎo Nián" 小年)

-The 23rd or 24th day of the last lunar month, Little Year, also called “Xiao Nian” in Chinese, is the beginning and foreshadowing of the whole Spring Festival celebration.
-There are two major activities: worshipping the Kitchen God and cleaning houses.
+The 23rd or 24th day of the last lunar month, or Little Year, also called “Xiao Nian” in Chinese, is the beginning of the whole Spring Festival celebration.
+There are two major activities: honoring the Kitchen God and cleaning houses.

 Chinese New Year's Eve: Family Reunion Dinners